iwiwi/historical-pruned-landmark-labeling/README.md

 * Vertices should be described by integers starting from zero.
 * CUI interfaces read and process queries until EOF.
 * Execute `make test` to run tests (*google-gtest* is required).
+* Only serialization depends on boost (boost::serialization).
+Note that, if you do not need to use serialization, you can use this library on systems without boost.

 ## Reference